 So what do we do about it?
 That leads me to my second point.

 2. God is in control: always has been, always will be.
 We may think that as a people, we are running the show, but that couldn’t be further from the truth.
 We are like the young child “driving” the car.
 In our minds, we’re driving when in truth we are merely sitting on our Father’s lap gripping a wheel that He is steering where we can’t see it and controlling pedals we can’t even reach.
 People who believe they are running things without God’s presence will not be convinced otherwise unless God chooses to make it clear.
 People who believe God is in control need not fear because God, in fact, IS in control.
 God is not abandoning us – He paid too high of a price in sacrificing His Son for us – for all of us, including those people who don’t know or don’t listen to Him.
 So our reaction must be to follow God’s word, especially as He presents it in verses 6-7: “For God, who said, ‘Let light shine out of darkness,’ made his light shine in our hearts to give us the light of the knowledge of God’s glory displayed in the face of Christ.
-But we have this treasure in jars of clay to show that this all-surpassing power is from God and not from us.”
+But we have this treasure in jars of clay to show that this all-surpassing power is from God ]

 “We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.”
 Believe it.